 - Accident claims – why choose our service for your hair damage claims

 - Want to know more about making a claim?

-- I am ready to begin a hair damage claim
+- A salon damaged my hair – I am ready to begin a hair damage claim

 Whether you have wavy hair, straight hair, short, long or afro, our hair often makes up an important part of our psyche.
 When hair damage in hairdressers or elsewhere happens, it is likely, therefore to have an effect on our mental health as well as the physical condition of the hair.
 There are many different things that can cause damage to the hair, such as medication, stress, hormonal changes and even diet.
 However, sometimes the damage is caused by someone else, which can make the situation a whole lot worse.
-Here at Accident Claims, we believe you should be duly compensated for a hair damage you have suffered through the fault of someone else.
+Here at Accident Claims, we believe you should be duly compensated for hair damage you have suffered through the fault of someone else.
 This can happen through hair salon negligence or through another type of accident.
-This is why we have produced this guide to hair damage claims, which should offer all the information you need before making a decision on whether to pursue a claim further.
+This is why we have produced this guide to hair damage claims, which should offer all the information you need before making a decision on whether to pursue hair damage compensation further.

 Many of the people we speak to regarding hair damage claims ask us this question, and the simple answer is; anything that has made the condition of your hair worse than it was to begin with.
-Whether you have been left with brittle hair, patchiness, burnt hair (from chemicals or from equipment) dermatitis of the scalp or had your hair torn out during an incident, it is likely to affect the look and feel of your hair for some time to come, if not forever.
+Whether you have been left with brittle hair, patchiness, burnt hair (from chemicals or from equipment) dermatitis of the scalp or had your hair was torn out during an incident, it is likely to affect the look and feel of your hair for some time to come, if not forever.

 In some cases, a cut that is not to the client’s specifications can be classed as hair damage, as it can have a profound effect on a person’s mental state, and their earnings if they have a job that requires their hair to be in a certain condition/style, such as modelling.

 If you are unsure at all on whether you have reason to further investigate damage to hair claims, then at Accident Claims, we have legally trained staff who can advise you.